 “An ounce of prevention is worth a pound of cure.” - Benjamin Franklin

-We have researched the 8 essential medical tests that are a priority to ask your doctor about on your next visit.
+We have researched the eight essential medical tests that are a priority to ask your doctor about your next visit.
 And with many health insurance providers covering many of these tests with no out of pocket costs for you, there truly is no excuse not to check up on your health.

 1. Blood Pressure Screening

 This is one of the most important screenings.
 Symptoms of high blood pressure tend to go unnoticed.
 Blood pressure is one of the most common risk factors for heart attacks and strokes.
-A main reason for making frequent monitoring crucial for cardiovascular health.
+The main reason for making frequent monitoring crucial for cardiovascular health.